-Smith’s Chips (then called Smith’s Crisps) were first sold in the UK by Mr. Frank Smith.
-The potato chips he and an associate, George Ensor, launched in Australia was made in gas-fired cooking pots, and packed by hand.
+Smith’s Chips (then called Smith’s Crisps) were first sold in the UK by Mr Frank Smith.
+The potato chips he and an associate, George Ensor, launched in Australia were made in gas-fired cooking pots, and packed by hand.
 The early product was sold in threepenny packets with a “twist of salt” sachet.

 The history of potato chips, however, goes back a lot further.
 No doubt people had been frying potatoes in European countries since the Spaniards brought them back from the New World in the mid-16th century.
 However, it’s the Belgians who are credited with inventing the so-called “French Fry” in the 1600s.
 By the late 18th century, fried potatoes, or “pommes frites” were also popular street food in France.